ecstatic-m/Catcher/README.md

 Handles requests such as CPU_INFO, MEM_INFO, Devices, etc.

 Returns data in compressed or JSON format to save bandwidth and reduce detection.

+AS FOR Dependencies:
+  pip install psutil cpuinfo python-nmap pywin32

+follow error messages in-case of forgotten installations

+ON YOUR MACHINE (Operator/Client Side) bash
+Copy
+Edit
+python C.py
+Run with administrator privileges.

+Use the GUI to select local or global scan options.

+ON TARGET MACHINE (Victim/Remote) bash
+Copy
+Edit
+python S.py
+On first execution, it:

+Sets itself to auto-launch on every boot.

+Starts a background TCP server on port 12345.

+This mimics the behavior of a remote agent/implant.

+LIMITATIONS :

+*  Only basic recon information, no exploitation modules.

+*  Windows-only WMI code may fail on Linux/macOS if not checked.

+*  No encryption/authentication in communication (security risk).